Hand Safety and Injury Prevention Safety Talk

 - Never put your hand in an area where you cannot see it.

-- Always wear the proper gloves for whatever work task you are doing.
+- Wear gloves and hand protection.
+But not just any gloves.
+Always wear the appropriate work gloves for whatever task you are doing.
 Understand the limitations of your gloves and what work tasks they are appropriate for.

 - Never work on an energized piece of equipment.
-Lock and tag out the equipment to ensure there will not be unintentional start up while you are working on the equipment.
+Lock and tag out the equipment to ensure there will not be an unintentional start-up while you are working on it.